sbrstrkkdwmdr/sbrbot/README.md

 if you want to set this bot up for your own server for whatever reason

 download
-make `config.json` and put in this:
+make `config.json` in the root folder and put in this:
 ```json
 {
 	"token": "put-bot-token-here",